The heartbeat of stellar halos: Insights from the stellar halo mass-metallicity relation: The heartbeat of stellar halos

+Cardiograms show that galaxies approach a metallicity plateau at a given epoch.
+We define the stability time ($\tst$) as the first lookback time, traced backward from $z=0$, when the median halo metallicity reaches a value within $\pm$0.1~dex respect to its value at $z=0$ (pink shades).
+This time is indicated by a pink square in Fig.~\ref{fig:example_cardiogram}.
 The stability time is defined from the metallicity cardiogram because even when the halo reaches this quiescent phase in global metallicity, it does not imply a complete cessation of satellite accretion, and hence, of the growth in mass.
 In fact, the stellar halo mass at $\tst$, accounts for $56^{63}_{47}\%$ of its value at $z=0$ (median; lower and upper indices denote the 25th-75th percentiles, respectively).
 A further $12^{20}_{9}\%$ of stars were in the inner halo or {host galaxy at $\tst$.
 Some stars can temporally populate the inner halo or galaxy at $\tst$, because they belong to a satellite undergoing disruption at $\tst$, which is no longer identified by the SUBFIND algorithm, resulting in debris deposited in the outer halo at $z=0$.
 While other stars are dynamically heated by mergers or interactions, ending up in the stellar halo by $z=0$.
 A small fraction ($0.39^{3.77}_{0.03}\%$) of stars were born after $\tst$ and ended up in the stellar halo at $z=0$.
 Finally, $25^{36}_{12}\%$ of halo stars at $z=0$ are accreted later than $\tst$.However, their metallicity exhibits a median deviation of only $\sim -0.02$ dex from the $z=0$ value.
 Therefore, this additional stellar mass does not significantly alter the median metallicity established at $\tst$.

 The increase in metallicity in the stellar haloes is primarily driven by the accretion of dwarf galaxies, which follow a MZ$_\star$R (see \citet{Munoz-escobar_2025}, for a discussion of the MZR of disrupted satellites in CIELO simulations).
 Satellites can experience ongoing star formation after infalling \citep{Tissera_2014, Slater_2014, Geha_2017}.
 These stars represent an important formation channel in stellar halos, accounting for $\sim 30\%\rm$ of the accreted halo mass at $z=0$, and are slightly more metal-rich and younger than the ex-situ stars, further enhancing the overall halo metallicity \citepalias{Gonzalez-Jara_2025}.
 Hence, the progressive contribution of the satellite galaxies leads to a systematic enrichment of the stellar halo over time, as shown in Fig.~\ref{fig:summary_MZhR} and Fig.~\ref{fig:example_paths}.